DNS Lookup Tool

 Specify the DNS Record Type

-If you want to get information on a specific DNS record type, you can select it before starting the lookup process.
+If you want to get information on a specific DNS record type, you can select it before starting the DNS search process.
 Here are the types of DNS records that you can check with our tool:

 Note: You can get all these records for your domain by selecting the "ALL" option.